cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/configuration.md

 ### vars

-Values to use in your Worker script as a text environment variables.
+Values to use in your Worker script as text environment variables.

 Usage: